-HB 1947 House Research Organization page 3
+SB 844 House Research Organization page 3

-Effective dates.
-The bill would take effect January 1, 2016 and would apply only to a license for surplus lines agents, insurance agents, and insurance adjusters issued or renewed on or after that date.

-Each license held on January 1, 2016 by a non-individual would expire on the expiration date of the license with the longest remaining term.
+The bill would take effect January 1, 2016, and would apply only to a license for surplus lines agents, insurance agents, and insurance adjusters issued or renewed on or after that date.
+Each license held on the effective date by a non-individual would expire on the expiration date of the license with the longest remaining term.
 Each license issued to an individual would expire or could be extended to expire on the individual's birthday in the year after the expiration date of the license with the longest remaining term.
 If an existing license was extended, TDI could not charge an additional fee or require a renewal application before the renewal date established by the bill.

-SUPPORTERSHB 1947 would streamline licensing requirements for insurance agents, insurance adjusters, and surplus lines insurance agents, making it easier for license holders to renew their licenses on time and reducing the administrative burden on the Texas Department of Insurance (TDI).
+SUPPORTERSSB 844 would streamline licensing requirements for insurance agents, insurance adjusters, and surplus lines insurance agents, making it easier for license holders to renew their licenses on time and reducing the administrative burden on the Texas Department of Insurance (TDI).